abrasive/shairport/README.md

 If you wish to install Shairport Sync on OpenWrt, Arch or Fedora platforms, please follow the appropriate instructions below.
 Otherwise follow the General Build Instructions.
 Then, when the progam has been installed, refer to the section on Configuring Shairport Sync that follows.

 **OpenWrt:**
-If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt.
-OpenWrt doesn't support the IQaudIO Pi-DAC.
+Thes is a Shairport Sync package in OpenWrt `trunk`.
+Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to `Attitude Adjustment`.

 **Arch Linux:**
 An Arch Linux installation package is available at  [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).